 Dr. Tasneem Chipty

 Dr. Chipty is an internationally recognized expert in industrial organization, antitrust economics, and econometrics.
 Her practice focuses on competition analysis, including market definition, market power, and competitive effects of different types of conduct across a variety of industries.
-Dr. Chipty brings nearly 20 years of consulting experience in a wide variety of industries, including media and healthcare.
+Dr. Chipty brings over 20 years of consulting experience in a wide variety of industries, including media and healthcare.
 She has a hybrid practice in which she serves the roles of testifying expert and consulting expert, in support of academic testifiers.
 She has worked with private parties and government agencies in numerous antitrust investigations and merger reviews.

 Dr. Chipty has submitted testimony, been deposed, and testified at trial in legal proceedings and investigations in the United States, Canada, Mexico, and at the World Trade Organization.
 She has appeared before the Federal Trade Commission, the Department of Justice, the Federal Communications Commission, the Canadian Mergers Bureau, the U.S. Copyright Board, and the Canadian Copyright Board.
 She has published academic research on the strategic use of vertical integration, the role of firm size and network effects on bilateral business negotiations, and the effects of regulations on firm behavior.

 Prior to founding Matrix Economics, Dr. Chipty was a Managing Principal at Analysis Group, and before that a Vice President at Charles River Associates.
 She has served on the faculties of The Ohio State University, Brandeis University, and the Massachusetts Institute of Technology, where she taught courses in antitrust and regulation, industrial organization, and econometrics.